gestalt-howard/IMDb_Predictor/README.md

 # IMDb Predictor

+***Project Completion Date***: March 31, 2018

-Welcome to my personal project!
+Welcome to my first data science personal project!
 The IMDb Predictor is a neural network that uses deep learning to be able to predict movies' IMDb scores based on a variety of factors (i.e. budget, actor names, director names, facebook likes, etc...).
 The IMDb Predictor neural network features a **multilayer perceptron** for generating score predictions and an **auto-encoder** to perform dimensionality reduction on the training datasets.

 **Please reference imdb_analysis.ipynb to see the results of an IMDb Predictor run and my analysis of these results.**